AI06-LEM/my-meal/prototype_1/SPECIFICATION.md

 ### *meal_combination*
- - Name - string
- - Multiple related Meal data, where one component differs. - JSON array of meal objects
+This data represents alternative versions of the same dish (e.g., vegetarian vs. non-vegetarian)
 Examples:
    - A vegetarian and non-vegetarian combination: burger and vegetarian_burger
-   - Multiple vegetarian options: some dish with either mushrooms or some vegetable instead
+   - Multiple vegetarian options: some dish with either mushrooms or vegetables

+Data structure:
+ - Name - string
+ - Multiple related *meal* data, where one component differs - JSON array of meal objects

 ### *meal_plan*
-Mapping of 4 weekdays to a Meal or Meal_combination per day.
+Mapping of 4 weekdays to a *meal* or *meal_combination* per day.
 The final result. - JSON object

 ### *guest_vote*
  - Prototype: free form name of a guest - string
+ - Selected meal options - JSON object with categories:
+   - meat_option: string (one meat meal or meal_combination)
+   - fish_option: string (one fish meal or meal_combination)
- - Multiple selected meal and/or meal_combination options - JSON array of strings
+   - vegetarian_options: JSON array of strings (exactly two vegetarian meals or meal_combinations)

 ## Edge cases/errors
- - All meals in a week should differ, no repetitionsobject
+ - All meals in a week should differ, no repetitions
  - Ensure that guests can only select 1 meat (or a meal combination with a meat option), 1 fish (or a meal combination), and 2 vegetarian options
  - Ensure that the final result includes 1 meat (or a meal combination with a meat option), 1 fish (or a meal combination), and 2 vegetarian options
+ - Handle cases where insufficient votes are cast for any category
+ - Validate that selected meals exist in the restaurant's weekly options
+ - Prevent duplicate guest names from voting multiple times
+ - Handle invalid or corrupted data files gracefully
+ - Ensure meal combinations are properly categorized (meat/fish/vegetarian)

 # Tech stack